5 Quick & Easy Google Analytics Reports for Clients

 There’s only one problem with Google Analytics—many non-technical clients won’t know the first thing about how to use it.
 As you may know, it's easy for clients to get lost in the numbers and quickly become frustrated.

 This is where your marketing expertise comes into play.
-By creating custom Google Analytics reports, you can give every client a clear and intuitive understanding of what’s working and what isn’t, as per your operating agreement.
+By creating a custom Google Analytics report, you can give every client a clear and intuitive understanding of what’s working and what isn’t, as per your operating agreement.

 To get started, the Google Marketing Platform is a great place to find templates for custom reports.
 With these, all you have to do is name them, connect them to the appropriate account, and let the data populate.